dualra1n/dualra1n/README.md

     --help              Print this help.

-    --getIpsw           Automaticly downloads IPSW that you want to dualboot.
+    --get-ipsw           Automaticly downloads IPSW that you want to dualboot.
 Dont forget specify iOS version.

     --dfuhelper         A helper to enter DFU if you struggling in it.

     --boot              Lets you boot into dualbooted iOS.
 Use it alone.
 Usage : ./dualboot.sh --boot

-    --dont_createPart   Skips the creating a new disk partition if you have them already.
+    --dont-create-part   Skips the creating a new disk partition if you have them already.

-    --restorerootfs     Deletes dualbooted OS. and remember put --jail_palera1n if you have palera1n semitethered jailbreak
+    --restorerootfs     Deletes dualbooted OS. and remember put --jail-palera1n if you have palera1n semitethered jailbreak

-    --fix_preboot       that restore preboot with the prebootBackup. --fix_preboot
+    --fix-preboot       that restore preboot with the prebootBackup. --fix-preboot

     --debug             Debug the script